peterontheblockau/dangar/README.md

 This project uses Git LFS for managing large media files.
 Audio and video files are tracked using LFS.

 ## Ignored Files
-Logic Pro and Final Cut Pro project files are ignored to prevent conflicts.
+Logic Pro and Final Cut Pro temp / swap project files are ignored.